Emily sat cross-legged on

 "Of course," replied Dorian.
 "Many boffins died to bring us

 Kendra walked around the group, examining the bottles and the silver data card.
 "I see.
-Where is the scientist you say you cured?"
+Where is the scientist you cured?"

-"He's hanging out in my ship downstairs.
+"He's hanging out in the Treehouse downstairs.
 I didn't want to bring him into the building in case someone recognised him."

-"Ah, very wise.
-After he gives his account, I'll see to it that he is fairly compensated for his troubles and sent back to his family."
+"Clever.
+After he gives his account, I'll see to it that he is fairly compensated and sent back to his family."
 Kendra's eyes met Odysseus'.
 "So you're the latest addition to Captain Lambert's crew?
 We haven't been properly introduced."

 "Well I...uh...know who you are."
 He straightened himself, switching the charm back on.
 "I'm Odysseus."